aws/cta/README.md

 ## Introduction

-Code translation assistant is a tool to help users automate some of their porting experience using a set of predefined rules and actions.
+Code translation assistant helps users automate some of their porting experience using a set of predefined rules and actions.
 The rules file is used to find patterns in the user code and compile a list of applicable actions.
 These actions are later run to modify the code, in addition to making some project changes when applicable.

 ## Getting Started